High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Proof of Theorem S

 is not admissible is $(\min(\hat x, x-\hat x))^2 + (y-1)^2 < x^2$.
 Consequently,

 \ep

 \bl All existing 39 instances of $z$-sliding are listed in Table~2. \el

 \bp Due to Lemma 8.6, we only need to examine $D < {\ov D} = 66438468$ and due to Lemma 8.2 only with $z^2 < 14$.
-This investigation is done via a computer-assisted enumeration.
-See Section 9 and Supplement.
+This investigation is done via a computer-assisted enumeration by {\tt ZSliding.java}.
 Given integers $z^2=p^2+q^2$ and $d=D^2$ we need to (i) enumerate all $d$-admissible triangles which are {\it candidates} for $z$-sliding and (ii) perform an exhausting search for an {\it improvement}, i.e. a $d$-admissible triangle with smaller area.

 To construct an efficient algorithm we consider an auxiliary unit square lattice $\bbZ^2_{p,q}$ and embed into it $z^2$ times magnified original unit lattice.
 For definiteness we assume that this embedding is given by sublattice $\bbZ^2_{p,q} \bpma p & q \\ -q & p\epma$.
 Inside $\bbZ^2_{p,q}$ any $z^2$ times magnified trapeze $OABW$ that is a $z$-sliding candidate has an embedding with sides $AB$ and $OW$ being horizontal.
 Thus, placing the trapeze vertex $O$ at the origin we only need to choose vertex $W$ from the list of sites $(z^2, 0), (2z^2, 0), (3z^2,0), \ldots, ([{\ov D} / z^2]z^2 , 0)$, which grows linearly in ${\ov D}$.
 With vertex $W$ being selected, there are at most $3[z^2/2]$ possible positions for vertex $A$ satisfying $|OA| \le |OB|,|AW|, |BW|$.
 The $3[z^2/2]$-upper bound is a consequence of Lemma 8.11; accordingly, we obtain $O({\ov D})$ candidates for $z$-sliding to examine.